AlineAl/LaDevdelaToileV3/README.md

     }
 ```

-2 - Second, you need to create a page for the event around web development with conferences
+2 - Second, you need to create a page
 - Go to the `pages` folder
 - Go to the `conferences` folder
 - Create a new file with the following format.
 For example, if you want to add a new conference for AFUP, create a file named `AFUP.astro`: